 We absolutely do not encourage or endorse this type of wildlife interaction operation.
 For more information on why this is not good for Africa's wild animals, please see our detailed blog post on the subject.

-This Dar es Salaam to Cape Town Overland Camping Safari starts with an optional trip to Zanzibar Island.
+This Dar es Salaam to Cape Town Overland Camping Safari starts with a trip to Zanzibar Island.
 Departing from Dar es Salaam we take a ferry ride to Zanzibar Island, where we spend the next three nights.